kayuksel/alphaquant_fx/README.md

 ## References

-1. **AlphaQuant**: LLM-Driven Automated Robust Feature Engineering for Quantitative Finance, In Proceedings of the Thirteenth International Conference on Learning Representations (ICLR 2025), Singapore.
+1. **AlphaQuant**: LLM-Driven Automated Robust Feature Engineering for Quantitative Finance.
+In *Proceedings of the Thirteenth International Conference on Learning Representations (ICLR 2025)*, Singapore.
 Available at SSRN: [https://ssrn.com/abstract=5124841](https://ssrn.com/abstract=5124841).

-2. **AlphaPortfolio**: Discovery of Portfolio Optimization and Allocation Methods Using LLMs, In Proceedings of the Thirteenth International Conference on Learning Representations (ICLR 2025), Singapore.
+2. **AlphaPortfolio**: Discovery of Portfolio Optimization and Allocation Methods Using LLMs.
+In *Proceedings of the Thirteenth International Conference on Learning Representations (ICLR 2025)*, Singapore.
 Available at SSRN: [https://ssrn.com/abstract=5118317](https://ssrn.com/abstract=5118317).

-3. **AlphaSharpe**: LLM-Driven Discovery of Robust Risk-Adjusted Metrics, Submitted to the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2025), Porto.
+3. **AlphaSharpe**: LLM-Driven Discovery of Robust Risk-Adjusted Metrics.
+Submitted to the *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2025)*, Porto.
 Preprint, arXiv:2502.00029.
 Available at SSRN: [https://ssrn.com/abstract=5111141](https://ssrn.com/abstract=5111141).

-4. **AlphaLoss**: LLM-Driven Evolution of Robust, Interpretable, and Multi-Objective Portfolio Optimization Loss Functions,Submitted to the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2025), Porto.
+4. **AlphaLoss**: LLM-Driven Evolution of Robust, Interpretable, and Multi-Objective Portfolio Optimization Loss Functions.
+Submitted to the *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2025)*, Porto.
 Available at SSRN: [https://ssrn.com/abstract=5263279](https://ssrn.com/abstract=5263279).

+5. **AlphaEvolve**: A Learning Framework to Discover Novel Alphas in Quantitative Investment.
+In *Proceedings of the 2021 International Conference on Management of Data (SIGMOD ’21)*, June 20–25, 2021, Virtual Event, China.
+ACM, New York, NY, USA, 9 pages. [https://doi.org/10.1145/3448016.3457324](https://doi.org/10.1145/3448016.3457324).

+6. **R&D-Agent-Quant**: A Multi-Agent Framework for Data-Centric Factors and Model Joint Optimization.
+Preprint, arXiv:2505.15155v1.
+Available at: [https://arxiv.org/abs/2505.15155v1](https://arxiv.org/abs/2505.15155v1).